python/cpython/Doc/library/test.rst

 .. function:: captured_stdout()

-   A context manager that runs the :keyword:`with` statement body using a :class:`StringIO.StringIO` object as sys.stdout.
+   A context manager that runs the :keyword:`with` statement body using a :class:`io.StringIO` object as sys.stdout.
 That object can be retrieved using the ``as`` clause of the :keyword:`with` statement.

    Example use::